 You can get a detailed report on your CWV performance when you get an audit done by us, along with insights on other crucial areas of your website.

-But if your website relies heavily on user experience, then consider having a good CWV score that will help you impress your users, as well as the search engines.
+But if your website relies heavily on user experience, consider having a good CWV score that will help you impress your users and the search engines.

 Legacy code refers to the existing coding of a website that has been written in a different language or framework.
 The term is also used to describe code that is inherited from another programmer or coder.

 The process of code review includes diligently going through code to identify any errors or bugs that may cause issues.
 In our Performance Audits, when we conduct a code review, we also consciously check adherence with the defined standards and best practices.

 The code behind your website defines its structure, flow, and performance.
 Performing a code review can help you get feedback and advice from senior and experienced engineers who have extensive expertise in writing exceptional codes.
 It will also help you identify any errors or issues that may eventually lead to major bugs in your website.

 As your business grows and you continue to make changes or additions to your website, it is natural to overlook the technical aspects that get impacted in the process.
 While this might not have an immediate impact, it is detrimental to your website performance going forward.

 To ensure that your website is always up and running smoothly regardless of how much you evolve or scale, conducting regular website performance audits is a must.
 Doing so will help you identify the primary areas of imprert any issues or threats that may affect your website.